 - As most content is horizontal, it is probably best to film horizontally.
 Mobile viewers can quickly rotate the screen to view horizontal content, but vertical viewing with black bars is disliked by desktop and laptop viewers.

-Reach out to us here at ConnectLeader today to see how Vidyard GoVideo from within our TruCadence sales engagement platform can help you quickly record and embed a custom message in your emails.
+Reach out to us here at ConnectLeader today to see how Vidyard, within our TruCadence sales engagement platform, can help you quickly record and embed a custom message in your emails.
 Simply click here or give us a call at 800-955-5040.